kinsella272727/creativeCoding/P.1 Color/Exercise 6 - Color Palettes From Rules01/final/README.md

 ## Final Step

-//Creates an ase file of the colours currently on screen
+Creates an ase file of the colours currently on screen

 ```js
 f (key == 'c' || key == 'C') {